Chapter 1 : Explosions and Light

 She would miss it.

 And in the end, Dorcas mused, it would be like this.
 No hope, no family, no one to remember her.
 In the end, all she would be was a printed name on the list of deaths in the Prophet.
 No legacy, and the only ones who would mourn her would be Lily and James Potter, Sirius Black, Peter Pettigrew, and maybe, just maybe, she hoped, Remus Lupin.
-And when they moved on- she would be forgotten.
+And when they moved on, when they had other casualties- she would be forgotten.

-Though, knowing that tonight is the night you die in the hands of He-Whom-Must-Not-Be-Named can put a damper on even Christina Warbeck’s spirit.
+Though, knowing that tonight is the night you die in the hands of He-Whom-Must-Not-Be-Named can put a damper on even Celestina Warbeck’s spirit.

 But Dorcas had a plan.
 A bloody amazing plan.
 A plan that would end with her being killed, yes, being tortured, but being remembered.